 Yes.
 The normal off-the-job training rules will apply, so training can be done as a block where this is agreed between the provider and the employer.
 The 20% minimum off-the-job training over the length of the apprenticeship will still need to be satisfied.

-18. Why should I continue my learning if I can’t attend my place of work?
+18) Why should apprentices continue training if they can’t attend their place of work?

 We do not want the disruption caused by the coronavirus (COVID-19) outbreak to prevent apprentices continuing to learn where this is still possible.
 Not being able to apply the learning straight away might present some challenges, but there are benefits from carrying on with the apprenticeship during this time, including continued engagement and progression that can all be applied to the job once it is safe and practical to do so.

-19. Will I be paid for continuing my learning if I have been furloughed?
+19) Will apprentices be paid for continuing training if they have been furloughed?

 Yes.
-While furloughed you will still be paid by your employer and pay taxes from your income.
-While you cannot undertake work for your employer while on furlough you can undertake training.
-Where training has been required by your employer you should be paid the appropriate minimum wage for the time spent training.
-This will be covered as part of your furlough payment in the first instance.
+While furloughed apprentices will still be paid by their employer and pay taxes from their income.
+While they cannot undertake work for their employer while on furlough, they can undertake training.
+Where training has been required by their employer, they should be paid the appropriate minimum wage for the time spent training.
+This will be covered as part of their furlough payment in the first instance.

-Your time spent training must be paid at the appropriate minimum wage.
-Where the total furlough payment amount equates to less than the appropriate minimum wage for the total amount of your time spent training, during the furlough period, your employer should top up your furlough payment.
+Apprentices time spent training must be paid at the appropriate minimum wage.
+Where the total furlough payment amount equates to less than the appropriate minimum wage for the total amount of their time spent training during the furlough period, their employer should top up their furlough payment.

-20. As an employer how will I know if I need to top up an employee’s wages if they are furloughed but continuing with their apprenticeship?
+20) How will employers know if they need to top up an employee’s wages if they are furloughed but continuing with their apprenticeship?